 Summer time is one of my favorite times of the year to make fruit desserts.
 The fruit is so plentiful and fresh right now and the prices cannot be beat.
-This blueberry cobbler is full of the flavor of plump, tangy blueberries and the delicious buttery streusel topping adds just the right amount of decadence without being too heavy for summer.
+This blueberry cobbler is full of the flavor of plump, tangy blueberries and the delicious buttery streusel topping adds just the right amount of decadence without being too heavy for a summer dessert table.

 I love fruit crumbles for dessert.
 They are summer time fresh and normally lower in calories.
 Today’s recipe makes use of fresh blueberries.